-the records show petitioner has suffered the sequela of this injury for more than six months.
-Id.
-Therefore, based on the record as it now stands, petitioner has satisfied all legal prerequisites for compensation under the Act.
+Id. at 4.
+Respondent further indicates that "based on the record as it now stands, petitioner has satisfied all legal prerequisites for compensation under the Act."
 Id.

-In view of respondent's concession and the evidence of record, the undersigned finds that petitioner is entitled to compensation.
+In view of respondent's concession and the evidence before me, the undersigned finds that petitioner is entitled to compensation.